Turnin' Me On (Blake Shelton song)

-"Turnin' Me On" is a song by American singer Blake Shelton for his tenth studio album, Texoma Shore (2017) and would be used for Shelton's other album Fully Loaded: God's Country (2019).
+"Turnin' Me On" is a song by American singer Blake Shelton for his tenth studio album, Texoma Shore (2017).
 Scott Hendricks produced the song and Shelton wrote it with Josh Osborne and Jessi Alexander.
 Initially, the song was distributed as a promotional single for Texoma Shore before being sent to country music radio stations in July 2018.

 Many critics compared the song to the music of Ronnie Milsap.
 "Turnin' Me On" did not reach the Billboard Hot 100 in the United States, but rather the Bubbling Under Hot 100 at number one.
 It also reached the country component charts in the aforementioned country and Canada.
 As of November 2018, the song has sold 35,000 copies in the United States.
 An accompanying music video for the song, filmed in a vertical video format, was released in October 2018.

 Background and release

 In the final few days leading up to the release of Texoma Shore, Shelton released a new song from the album each day as part of a promotional effort.
 "Turnin' Me On" was initially distributed as a digital download and for streaming on November 1, 2017, as the third promotional single for the album.

 In October 2018, Shelton released an acoustic video for the song, which features him performing the song at the Henson Recording Studio.